matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Port:** A software-based location that organizes the sending and receiving of data between devices on a network

-**Port filtering:** A firewall function that blocks or allows certain port numbers to limit unwanted communication
+**Port filtering:** A firewall function that blocks or allows certain port numbers to limit unwanted communication.
+A basic principle of port filtering is to allow ports that are used by normal network operations.
+Any port that is not being used by the normal network operations should be disallowed to protect against vulnerabilities.

 **Proxy server:** A server that fulfills the requests of its clients by forwarding them to other servers